meltyourface/blank/posts/Encounter-with-the-Devil/Anthology-of-Diabolical-Encounters-Historical-Rituals-and-Spells/index.md

 4. Recite the Latin formula "Pactum Ordo Diabolus" seven times.
 5. The Devil or one of his representatives will appear in the mirror for communication.

-Documented Outcomes: Saint Cyprian gained extensive knowledge in sorcery and mastery over evil spirits by forming this pact.
+**Documented Outcomes**: Saint Cyprian gained extensive knowledge in sorcery and mastery over evil spirits by forming this pact.
 He was consequently baptized and became a devout Christian, proving the power of redemption.

 3. The Rite of the Goat's Skull (France, 18th Century)